testcontainers/helloworld/README.md

 # Testcontainers Helloworld Docker Image

 This is a Docker image for use by Testcontainers' own self-test suites.
-It is not intended for use outside of the Testcontainers project.
+It is not intended for use outside the Testcontainers project.

 It features a small HTTP server with the following characteristics: